Brian A. Skiff: Biography

+Skiff was the final person to use the Pluto Discovery Telescope for research before it was retired and subsequently put on display for the public.

+He maintains a catalog of stellar spectral classifications, which is one of the most used items in the VizieR catalog-query service.
+His encyclopedia-like knowledge of Lowell Observatory's history, of astrophysics, and of photometry are renowned among professional and amateurs alike.
+He remains an active researcher and observer.

 Awards and honors

-The Florian main-belt asteroid 2554 Skiff was named in his honour.
+The Florian main-belt asteroid 2554 Skiff was named in his honor.
 The official naming citation was published by the Minor Planet Center on 8 April 1982 (M.P.C.
 6834).

 Skiff received the Texas Star Party’s Lone Star Gazer Award in 1986.

+Skiff received the William Tyler Olcott Distinguished Service Award from the American Association of Variable Star Observers in 2011.